TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 </li>
 <li>

-If no such equation appears, the general solution can be found by back substitution: starting from the last equation, we work our way upwards.
+If no such equation appears, the general solution can be found by backward substitution: starting from the last equation, we work our way upwards.

 </li>
 </ul>